 Facilities and Resources

-A wide range of research facilities are available to our students on campus or at our satellite facilities via our collaborators.
+Diverse research and teaching facilities are available to our students on our three campuses or nearby via our collaborators.

 Biological Sciences Building.
-The Department of Biology occupies a new 135,275-square-foot building.
-This LEED-certified building has state-of-the-art lecture rooms, TEAL classrooms, teaching labs and prep rooms, and research labs.
+On the Statesboro campus our department occupies a new 135,275-square-foot building.
+This LEED-Gold-certified building has state-of-the-art lecture rooms, TEAL classrooms, teaching labs and prep rooms, and research labs.
 It also provides shared equipment rooms, a microscope room, a cold room, space to house collections, meeting and seminar rooms, computer facilities, and offices for faculty, staff, and graduate students.